nextleap-project/countermitm/source/new.rst

 Bob and Alice may now both invite and add more members which in turn can add more members.
-The described secure-join workflow guarantees that all members of the group have been oob-verified with at least one member.
+The described secure-join workflow guarantees that all members of the group have been out-of-band verified with at least one member.
 The broadcasting of keys further ensures that all members are fully connected.

 Recall that this protocol does **not** consider key loss or change.
 When users observe a change
-in one of the Autocrypt keysbelonging to the group they must intepret this as the owner of that key being removed from the group.
+in one of the Autocrypt keys belonging to the group they must intepret this as the owner of that key being removed from the group.
 To become a member again,
-this user needs to run the secure join with a user that is still a member.
+a user whose key changed needs to run the secure join with a user that is still a member.

 .. figure:: ../images/join_verified_group.jpg
    :width: 200px